blackbytegames/blackbytegames.github.io/animecs/api/systems.md

 ### AnimecsLODConfigInitSystem

-Creates LOD configuration singleton at initialization.
-Waits for camera tag before creating config.
+Creates LOD configuration singleton at initialization with default values.
+Runs once in `AnimecsInitializationSystemGroup`.

 ### AnimecsDebugVisualizationSystem